Cathie Wood Watch: Ark Buys Robinhood - NewsBreak

 Famed money manager Cathie Wood, chief executive of Ark Investment Management, bought one of her big-name holdings and sold another Monday, replicating trades of recent weeks.

-Ark Next Generation Internet ETF ( ARKW ) purchased 219,883 of online securities brokerage Robinhood Markets ( HOOD ) , valued at $2.1 million as of Monday’s close.
+Ark Next Generation Internet ETF ( ARKW ) - Get Free Report purchased 219,883 of online securities brokerage Robinhood Markets ( HOOD ) - Get Free Report , valued at $2.1 million as of Monday’s close.
 Wood last snagged the stock Feb.
 10.

 From November through January she dumped Robinhood shares.
-Robinhood is the 18 th biggest holding in Wood’s flagship Ark Innovation ETF ( ARKK ) .
+Robinhood is the 18th biggest holding in Wood’s flagship Ark Innovation ETF ( ARKK ) - Get Free Report .

 DON’T MISS: Cathie Wood’s Theory Behind Her Firm's Tesla Investment